Cosmological perturbation and matter power spectrum in bimetric massive gravity: Introduction

 As the cosmological observations~\cite{Perlmutter1999, Riess1998,Tegmark2004,Eisenstein2005,Spergel} have shown that our universe is undergoing an accelerated cosmic expansion, the Einstein equation in general relativity (GR) without the mystery cosmological constant term needs to be modified.
 Among these modified gravity theories, the DGP braneworld~\cite{Dvali2000} and massive gravity theories can both explain the late-time acceleration without adding dark energy additionally.

-Massive gravity with a massive spin-2 field was first constructed by Fierz and Pauli~\cite{Fierz1939} in 1939.
-However, with the van Dam-veltman-Zakharov discontinuity~\cite{Dam1970,Zakharov1970,Iwasaki1970}, the Fierz-Pauli's theory predicts the bending of light around the sun, which mismatches the current solar system observations.
-Although Vainshtein~\cite{Vainshtein1972} proposed a mechanism of nonlinear interactions, which could recover GR in the zero graviton mass limit, it suffers from the Boulware Deser (BD) ghost instability at the same time~\cite{Boulware1972}.
+Massive gravity with a massive spin-2 field was first constructed by Fierz and Pauli (FP)~\cite{Fierz1939} in 1939.
+However, van Dam, Veltman and Zakharov(vDVZ) found that in the zero limit of the graviton mass, the modification of the Newtonian potential is not continuous ~\cite{Dam1970,Zakharov1970,Iwasaki1970}, resulting in a large correction to the bending of light around the sun, which mismatches the current solar system observations.
+To resolve this problem, Vainshtein~\cite{Vainshtein1972} proposed a mechanism of nonlinear interactions, which could recover GR in the zero graviton mass limit, which is applicable to many modified gravitational theory, such as the DGP braneworld and Galileon theories~\cite{Lue:2004rj, Koyama:2007ih, Koyama:2013paa, Barreira:2014zza, Koyama:2015oma, Koyama:2015vza, Crisostomi:2017lbg, Koyama:2009me}.
+Nevertheless, the massive gravity also suffers from the Boulware Deser (BD) ghost instability at the same time~\cite{Boulware1972}.